bike - tubes

 Take off the rear panniers, then the trailer, let down the tyre to get it past the brake pads, take off the wheel, repair, then reassemble.

 Thornproof tubes are a better bet.
 The tubes are about 4 times thicker than a standard tube.
-In conjunction with a decent tyre they do a reasonable job in hindering thorn penetration.
-5000kms without a puncture is pretty reasonable.
+In conjunction with a decent tyre, they do a reasonable job in hindering thorn penetration.
+5000 km without a puncture is pretty reasonable.

 Most replacement tubes for 26” wheels in Australia come with a Schraeder, or car tyre, valve.
 You can generally pick up a no-name brand thornproof in any country town or Kmart.